Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 This page documents questions that are being frequently asked in relation to the installation and use of Diaspora.

 If you have other questions, please try #diaspora on irc.freenode.net.
-Or go to "google group":http://groups.google.com/group/diaspora-discuss
+Or go to [[google group|http://groups.google.com/group/diaspora-discuss]]

 # User FAQ